antoniogioiacom/wire/README.md

     [04:41:55 PM] Connection active after 3 attempt(s)
     [11/07/15 - 04:41:56 PM] WiRe terminated

+it it possible to read error and connection log at the end of any session as well.

 ### todo

-- auto or manual network selection
+- (improve) auto and manual network selection
+- (improve) error control
 - interface tuning depending on conditions
 - download and upload speed test